SIGNAL 33: HELP IS ON THE WAY

 Recognizing a profound gap in culturally competent mental health care for high-stress professions, Sean founded Signal 33 Therapy to meet that need.
 His commitment is clear: to honor the badge and the person behind it by providing trauma-informed, mission-driven support to those who protect and serve.

-We operate from a place of deep respect for law enforcement and military culture.
+We operate from a place of deep respect for law enforcement, 1st responder and military culture.
 That means no clichés, no generic advice, and no forced vulnerability.

 You are not broken.
 You are adapting.
-And you deserve a space built for that truth.
+And you deserve a space built for that challenge.

 EMDR is a proven, non-invasive therapy that helps reprocess traumatic memories and reduce their emotional charge.
 It’s especially effective for: